Gooygeek/creations.kgol.xyz/content/works/celtic-weave-cowl/index.md

 This also means it has increased width giving more flexibility in how it can be worn.

 Given it's basically a short scarf, typical designs have fastenings to keep it wrapped around the neck.
-This often comes in the form of buttons that are sewn in and designated button-holes.
+This often comes in the form of buttons that are sewn in and designated button holes.
 Given a major theme of this piece is flexibility, I instead use some spare cufflinks.
 This works reasonably well to get on and fasten but the cufflinks can be a little tricky to get off again as it can catch the stitches on the way out.